Overview of the Dual-Degree Engineering Program:

 - Columbia University in New York City, NY

 These universities have exceptional engineering programs and programs in place to help liberal arts students transition into an engineering program.
-The College of Idaho also has an understanding with The University of Idaho in Moscow, ID.

 Responsibilities of Dual-Degree Advisors: